tglucksmann/buybitcoinworldwide.github.io/_kb/bb_buy_large_amounts_of_bitcoin.md

 ## Xapo

-[Xapo](https://xapo.com/) is another place to buy bitcoin via SWIFT.
+[Xapo](https://xapo.com/) is another place to buy large amounts of bitcoin via SWIFT.
 Xapo is a trusted company, backed by a number of VC companies including Ribbit capital.

 It’s easy to buy upwards of $50,000 worth of bitcoin with Xapo.